ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 // REMOVE this part:

-// The HttpClientInMemoryWebApiModule module intercepts HTTP requests
+// The HttpclientInMemoryWebApiModule module intercepts HTTP requests
 // and returns simulated server responses.
 // Remove it when a real server is ready to receive requests.
-HttpClientInMemoryWebApiModule.forRoot(
+HttpclientInMemoryWebApiModule.forRoot(
   InMemoryDataService, { dataEncapsulation: false }
 )